 Bangkok, the capital of Thailand, was the most popular tourist destination on the planet 2016 with more than 21 million visitors.
-Here are 11 things you must do to get a taste of this megacity.
+From impressive temples and skyscrapers — some of which boasts the most incredible rooftop bars in the world — to markets and street food.
+Here are 13 things you must do to get a taste of this megacity.

 1. Visit the impressive Grand Palace

-The Grand Palace is the most obvious thing to see in Bangkok.
-This impressive complex of buildings is unquestionably the most famous landmarks in Bangkok and one of the most popular tourist attractions in Thailand.
+The Grand Palace is the number one must-see attraction in Bangkok.
+This impressive complex with more than 100 buildings representing 200 years of royal history is one of the most popular tourist attractions in all of Thailand.

 2. Get a drink at a rooftop bar

-Bangkok has plenty of spectacular rooftop bars like Vertigo and Moon Bar, Octave Rooftop Bar and CHAR Rooftop Bar (picture above).
-The most famous, however, is the Sky Bar at Lebua thanks to the Hollywood movie The Hangover part II.
+When it comes to rooftop bars, Bangkok is probably the coolest city in the world!
+There are plenty of spectacular rooftop bars like Vertigo and Moon Bar and CHAR Rooftop Bar (pictured above).
+The most famous, however, is Sky Bar at Lebua thanks to the Hollywood movie The Hangover Part II.

-Recommendation: Best price on Hotel Indigo Bangkok (CHAR Rooftop Bar)
+Recommendation: Best price on Hotel Indigo Bangkok with CHAR Rooftop Bar

 3. Take a Chao Phraya River Cruise